Geometric Deep Learning for Structure-Based Drug Design: A Survey: Preliminaries

-The representation of the protein and ligand molecule depends on the SBDD tasks and the chosen geometric deep-learning methods.
-In SBDD, proteins are usually characterized by 3D representations to capture critical 3D structural information.
-The three most prevalent protein representations in recent works are 3D grid, 3D surface, and 3D graph as shown in Figure \ref{protein representation}: \begin{itemize} \item 3D grids are Euclidean data structures consisting of regularly spaced 3D elements, i.e., voxels.
-3D grids have special geometric properties: (1) each voxel has an identical neighborhood structure and is therefore indistinguishable from all other voxels structure wise, and (2) the vertices have a fixed ordering that is defined by the spatial dimensions.
-Due to the Euclidean structure of the input 3D grid, 3D CNNs are typically applied to 3D grid data for encoding and downstream tasks. \item 3D surface of the protein is defined as the outermost layer of the protein atoms and plays key roles in protein-ligand interactions.
-Each point on the protein surface can be characterized by the corresponding chemical (e.g., hydrophobic, electrostatic) and geometric (e.g., local shape, curvature) features.
-From the perspective of data structure, protein surfaces are usually depicted as either a mesh, which is a collection of polygons that outline the surface's location, or as point clouds, which are sets of nodes to represent the surface's location at a specific level of resolution. \item 3D graphs are widely used to represent protein structural data with atoms as nodes and edges as covalent bonds.
-Edges may also be constructed by connecting the k-nearest neighbors.
-Geometric Graph Neural Networks \cite{satorras2021n, jing2021learning} are suitable for processing protein 3D graph data.
+Protein and ligand molecule representations depend on the SBDD tasks and specific geometric deep learning methods.
+In SBDD, proteins are usually characterized by 3D representations that capture critical 3D structural information in the form of grids, surfaces, and spatial graphs (Figure~\ref{protein representation}): \begin{itemize} \item 3D grids are Euclidean data structures comprised of uniformly spaced 3D elements, termed voxels.
+These grids have distinct geometric properties: each voxel has a consistent neighborhood structure, making it indistinguishable from other voxels in terms of structure, and the vertices maintain a fixed order determined by their spatial dimensions.
+Owing to the Euclidean nature of the 3D grid input, 3D CNNs are conventionally employed to encode such data and to handle subsequent tasks. \item The 3D surface of a protein is the exterior layer of the protein's atoms and is pivotal in protein-ligand interactions.
+Each point on this protein surface can be distinguished by its associated chemical (e.g., hydrophobic, electrostatic) and geometric (e.g., local shape, curvature) attributes.
+Protein surfaces can be represented as meshes, polygons that demarcate the surface's contours, or point clouds, sets of nodes that specify the surface's position at a particular resolution level. \item 3D graphs are prevalently utilized to describe protein structural data, wherein atoms serve as nodes and covalent bonds as edges.
+Edges can also be formed by linking the k-nearest neighbors.
+Geometric GNNs \cite{satorras2021n, jing2021learning} are adept at processing protein 3D graphs. \end{itemize}

-\end{itemize} As for the ligand molecules, their representations vary from 1D string, e.g., simplified molecular-input line-entry system (SMILES)~\cite{weininger1988smiles} to 2D- or 3D-graphs \cite{du2022molgensurvey} where nodes represent atoms and edges represent bonds (see Figure \ref{fig:molecule_feature_examples}).
+As for the ligand molecules, their representations vary from 1D strings, e.g., simplified molecular-input line-entry system (SMILES)~\cite{weininger1988smiles} to 2D and 3D graphs \cite{du2022molgensurvey} where nodes represent atoms and edges represent bonds (Figure~\ref{fig:molecule_feature_examples}).